kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 ![uSDR-PICO FFT](Pict1.png)

 This project is a QSD/QSE Software Defined HF Transceiver (SDR), 5 Band, Low Power, based on  Arjan te Marvelde / uSDR-pico, from https://github.com/ArjanteMarvelde/uSDR-pico.<br>
-Since than, Arjan made some changes on his code, so, to clarify, I started this project based on Arjan's version https://github.com/ArjanteMarvelde/uSDR-pico/blob/main/package/CODEv2.zip from 2021 with documentation at https://github.com/ArjanteMarvelde/uSDR-pico/blob/main/doc/uSDR%20-%20v2.02.pdf .
+I started this project based on Arjan's version https://github.com/ArjanteMarvelde/uSDR-pico/blob/main/package/CODEv2.zip from 2021 with documentation at https://github.com/ArjanteMarvelde/uSDR-pico/blob/main/doc/uSDR%20-%20v2.02.pdf .

 My intention was to include a Waterfall or Panadapter to the Arjan's uSDR-Pico project.
 For this, I included an ILI9341 240x320 2.4" TFT display, without touch, and also, changed the software to generate the Waterfall.